Protect, support, and develop your career with the Institute of SwimmingJoin now

-You can display your status as a member by using designatory letters on your business cards and emails.
-These are awarded based on your level of qualifications and recognises your dedication to the aquatics profession.
+Display your professional member status by using designatory letters on your business cards and emails.
+These are awarded based on your qualifications and recognises your dedication to aquatics.
 MIOS: Member of Institute of Swimming – if you’re Level 1 qualified.
 FIOS: Fellow of Institute of Swimming – if you’re Level 2 qualified or above.

 We are offering complimentary Institute of Swimming Membership to all Swim England Coach and Coach Plus Members so you can benefit from our teacher support, professional membership status and designatory letters after your name.

 Chloe shares her passion for swimming by training for her ideal student job.
 Chloe is currently studying for her A Levels in Sussex but her passion for swimming goes beyond just a hobby as she has completed her SEQ Level 2 Teaching Swimming teacher qualification.
 From an early age, Chloe’s parents wanted her to be safe in water ensuring that she learnt to swim and felt confident swimming.
 As Chloe grew older her connection with the pool

 A Refreshing Dive into a New Career: From Occupational Therapist to Swimming Teacher Victoria, recently took the plunge into a new career as a swimming teacher.
 Having been a dedicated club swimmer for the Brighton Dolphins and Brighton Swimming Club and a lifelong enthusiast of the sport, her path took a turn as she decided to take a break from her 14-year-long career as an Occupational Therapist in the NHS.
 Victoria's initial exposure to